3 things to say when seniors with Alzheimer’s say “I want to go home”

-These suggestions will put you on the right track, but be prepared to get creative.
+These suggestions will put you on the right track, but be prepared to get creative too.
 Not everything you try will work the first time.
 And even if something works once, it might not work every time.
-Don’t get discouraged!
-This gets easier with practice.
+Don’t get discouraged, this definitely gets easier with practice.

 1. Reassure and comfort

 Approach your older adult with a calm, soothing, and relaxed manner.
+If you remain calm, they’ll start calming down too.
 They’ll pick up on your body language and tone of voice and will subconsciously start to match you.
-If you’re calm, they’ll get calmer too.

-Sometimes saying “I want to go home” is how your senior tells you they’re tense, anxious, or scared and need extra comfort.
+Sometimes saying “I want to go home” is how your senior tells you they’re tense, anxious, scared, or in need of extra comfort.
 If they like hugs, this is a good time for a big one.
 Others may prefer gentle touching or stroking on their arm or shoulder or simply having you sit with them.

 2. Avoid reasoning and explanations

 Trying to use reason and logic with someone who has a brain disease will only make them more insistent, agitated, and distressed.
-They won’t be able to process that information and will only sense that you’re preventing them from doing something they feel strongly about.
+They won’t be able to process that information and will feel like you’re stopping them from doing something they know is important.

 3. Agree, then redirect and distract